CBD and Meditation: Promoting a Sense of Calm

 CBD and Meditation

 Now you may be wondering, how can CBD and meditation work together?
 If you are using one, why not try the other?
 With so many benefits in common, it's only natural to wonder: Can CBD oil tinctures help you meditate?
 Yes.
 Here’s how CBD oil and meditation work in partnership.

-Whether you are just beginning a meditation practice or have been doing it for years, it can still be difficult to sit for even five minutes, let alone longer, if you can’t calm the mind or ease the aches, pains, and mental fatigue that are part of our busy everyday lives.
+Whether you are just beginning a meditation practice or have been doing it for years, it can still be difficult to sit still for even five minutes, let alone longer, if you can’t calm the mind or ease the mental fatigue that’s part of our busy everyday lives.

-CBD is a natural compound found in cannabis plants, which includes both hemp and marijuana.
+CBD is a natural compound found in cannabis plants, a group that includes both hemp and marijuana.
 While marijuana contains the psychoactive compound THC, CBD is derived from hemp and manufactured to contain little or no THC.
 Ongoing research has suggested that CBD can interact with the bodily system known as the endocannabinoid system, or ECS.
-The ECS is what helps our bodies maintain balance and wellness by controlling a multitude of functions, including body temperature, sleep, digestion, immunity, and even mood.
+The ECS is what helps our bodies maintain balance.

 It’s no wonder, then, that CBD and meditation seem like a natural combination.
-A daily regimen of CBD may help with stress, aches, and even rest, allowing for improved concentration and clarity – which is why many take up meditation in the first place.
-While CBD has not been approved to treat any physical or mental issues, early studies – and countless anecdotal testimonials – suggest that CBD may help ease stress and promote calm.
+A daily regimen of CBD can become part of your daily stress-fighting routine, allowing for improved concentration and clarity – which is why many take up meditation in the first place.
+While CBD has not been approved to treat any physical or mental issues, countless anecdotal testimonials suggest that CBD may help ease stress by promoting calm.

 So while CBD oil should not be used with the sole intention of enhancing the meditation experience, it can be an integral part of helping you feel comfortable with the practice and as a part of your daily self-care routine.
-By helping ease tension, stress, and minor aches and pains, CBD oil and meditation can greatly benefit your everyday wellness by allowing your body to relax enough for the mind to follow.
+By helping ease tension and stress, CBD oil and meditation can greatly benefit your everyday wellness by allowing your body to relax enough for the mind to follow.

-Ready to integrate CBD into your meditation mantra?
+Ready to integrate CBD meditation into your everyday mantra?
 Here are five great options to choose from for everyday support:

 - CBD oil is CBD diffused into a natural carrier oil for easy application.
 Taken in liquid form using a dropper, it’s the most effective way to take CBD and a great way to start your day.